eveith/wzalgorithm/README.md

   - Standard Particle Swarm Optimization (SPSO) 2011
   - The Multipart Evolutionary Strategy (REvol)

+REvol has been described in the following scientific publication:

+Ruppert, Martin, Eric MSP Veith, and Bernd Steinbach.
+"An Evolutionary Training Algorithm for Artificial Neural Networks with Dynamic Offspring Spread and Implicit Gradient Information."

 ## Installation

 wzAlgorithm uses CMake for building.
 It requires Boost.Random.